 Inflation generally means that there’s a greater demand for goods and services than a supply of them, which translates to shortages and, ultimately, hefty price jumps.

 Economists measure the upticks and downticks to find the inflation rate.
-Many central banks aim to keep the inflation rate around two to four percent each year.
-However,it jumps much higher as Americans are spending more, but affording less.
+Many central banks aim to keep the inflation rate around two to three percent each year.
+However, it can jump much higher as Americans are spend more..

 Here are some obvious industries in which we feel the impact of inflation the most:

 But inflation doesn’t just affect one industry or another at a given time.
 It impacts the entire economy and the stock market as a whole.